Format and Rules

 League Format

-If a match is being rescheduled, teams are required to notify the league by email of the date and time of the rescheduled match, and also email the match results with the individual game scores (i.e. Team A wins 11-6, 9-11, 11-3).
+If a ladder league match is being rescheduled, teams are required to notify the league by email of the date and time of the rescheduled match, and also email the match results with the individual game scores (i.e. Team A wins 11-6, 9-11, 11-3).

 No player can be replaced or substituted for during a match once the match has started.

-Any player who replaces an injured player must be of roughly equal skill level of the player being replaced.
+Any player who replaces an absent player must be of roughly equal skill level of the player being replaced, at the discretion of the league.

-Ringer Clause: A team that is competing for the top three ladder or league points positions will not be allowed to replace or sub for an injured player during the final week of the league without league approval.
+A team that is competing for the top three ladder or league points positions will not be allowed to replace or sub for an injured player during the final week of the league without league approval.

 All match schedules will be posted online within two days before the scheduled competition date each week.

-During the final week of competition, the top four teams on each ladder, and any undefeated teams, will face each other in a single elimination playoff to determine the final positions.
+During the final week of competition, the top four teams on each ladder, and any undefeated teams, will face each other in a single elimination playoff to determine the final ladder positions.
 The exact format of the ladder playoff will be determined by the number of teams involved.

 The league points competition will not include ladder playoff match results.

 Forfeits.
-If one of the teams fails to show up for a match within 15 minutes of the scheduled start time, or doesn’t arrive with both players ready to compete, that team will forfeit the match, provided the opponent shows up ready to play.
+In the Ladder League, if one of the teams fails to show up for a match within 15 minutes of the scheduled start time, or doesn’t arrive with both players ready to compete, that team will forfeit the match, provided the opponent shows up ready to play.
 The forfeited match will be scored as a 0-0, 0-0 win for the team that showed up.
 The non-forfeiting team will receive league points for the win but no league points for the score differential.
 If neither team is able to play a match, the match is recorded as a “no match” with neither team receiving any league points.

 Location: 3793 Ironbound Road, Williamsburg

-In the event both teams agree to play at an alternate court venue that requires access control, host teams must arrange for gate access and the completion of any required waivers for that venue.
+If both teams agree to play at an alternate venue that requires fees or access control, host teams must arrange for access and the completion of any required waivers for that venue.
+Each player will be responsible for paying their own use fees if they are not members.

 If there is a third game, teams will switch sides of the court after the first team to score six points.